 Cook the pasta in salted boiling water until cooked al dente.
 Add the cream to the sauce and allow it to heat through for a couple of minutes (while pasta is finishing).
 Drain the pasta and add it to a serving bowl.
 Pour in the sauce and toss.
 Garnish with some basil leaves and serve.

-Recipe courtesy Corrado Savarino Savarino's Cucina in Nashville, TN
+Recipe courtesy of Corrado Savarino Savarino's Cucina in Nashville, TN